hebraheem/emil_claim_assessment/README.md

 ---

-## Issue Faced
+## Scripts

-- Problem with ts-proto:
-  - `.ts` files not generated (issue was with `protoc`).
-Solution: referenced `ts_proto` in the `node_modules`.
-  - Copying proto file over to the dist folder (issue: folder setup was incorrect, therefore referenced wrong root path).
+> **Note:** All scripts must be run in the `api` folder except the FE script.

+- `yarn docker:up` - Start all services (BE and FE) in Docker
+- `yarn docker:down` - Stop all Docker services
+- `yarn docker:db` - Run only the database in Docker (BE can run locally)
+- `yarn docker:backend` - Run both the database and BE in Docker (FE can run locally)
+- `yarn docker:up-no-cache` - Start all services in Docker and clear cache
+- `yarn start:all` - Start all BE modules on your machine
+- `yarn test` - Run tests (can `cd` to individual project)
+- `yarn start` - Start the FE module, `cd` to `cms` before running

 ---

 ## Trade Offs

+- **No direct use of underlying framework methods:**
-- Do not use any methods from the underlying library/framework (e.g., Express).
+  Avoided using methods from the underlying library/framework (e.g., Express) to keep the codebase portable and decoupled.

-- Try as much as possible to use DTOs, especially for validation.
-- Use Normal axios for data fetching (alternative would be ReactQuery - for performance optimization.
-However for the current implementation axios is sufficient)
-- I have not used any UI Library becuase of the app size (However for a larger app i could consider MUi, Chakra or Shadcn UI)
-- No form library has been used (Available option Formik or React-hooks-form with yup validator )
+- **DTOs for validation:**
+  Used Data Transfer Objects (DTOs) for validation and structure, improving maintainability and type safety at the cost of some boilerplate.

+- **Axios for data fetching:**
+  Used plain Axios for frontend data fetching.
+React Query could offer better caching and performance, but Axios is simpler for current needs.

+- **No UI library:**
+  Did not use a UI component library (like MUI, Chakra, or Shadcn UI) to keep the app lightweight, but this means more manual UI work.

+- **No form library:**
+  Did not use a form library (like Formik or React Hook Form with Yup), reducing dependencies but making complex form handling more manual.

+- **Minimal test**
+  Test was only written for important sections of the app.

 ---